Mission and Objectives

 How to enter and participate

-You should consult the documents available below in the legislation and regulations section, including information on submitting expressions of interest to join the Management Committee for ongoing Actions.
+Please consult the documents available in the legislation and regulations section (see below), including information on submitting expressions of interest to join the Management Committee for ongoing Actions.

-Please note that FCT approval is not required to join the Action Working Groups and that you should do so directly on the COST page dedicated to the Action you are interested in.
+Please note that FCT approval is not required to join the Action Working Groups and that you should do so directly on the COST page dedicated to the Action of your interest.

-The FCT conducts a biannual review of expressions of interest received to join the Action Management Committee.
+The FCT conducts a semi-annual review of the expressions of interest received to join the Action Management Committee.
+Please check the News section of the FCT website periodically to follow the specific schedule.

 Financial support covers: meetings (travel, allowances, local organization support, for example), conferences,workshops, short-term scientific missions, advanced training actions, publications, and dissemination actions.
 COST does not finance research projects themselves (equipment, human resources, consumables), with research being financed by other mechanisms.
 Financial management is ensured by the responsible institution (decided during the inaugural meeting of the Action Management Committee) on a reimbursement basis.
 As a reference, a COST Action involving 20 countries will have a budget of around €130,000 per year for the development of its activities.